|President Johnson signing the Food Stamp Act of 1964.|

-EPR was implemented Jan.
-1, 1979.
-Participation that month increased 1.5 million over the preceding month.
+EPR was implemented on January 1, 1979.
+Participation that month increased by 1.5 million over the preceding month.

 The large and expensive FSP came under close scrutiny of both the Executive Branch and Congress in the early 1980s.
 Major legislation in 1981 and 1982 enacted cutbacks including:

 - Added a gross income eligibility test in addition to the net income test for most households;

 - Introduced a temporary freeze on adjustments of the shelter deduction cap and the standard deduction and constraints on future adjustments;

 - Established annual adjustments in food stamp allotments rather than semi-annual;

 - Added consideration of non-elderly parents who live with their children and non-elderly siblings who live together as one household;

 - Prohibited using Federal funds for outreach;

 - Replaced the FSP in Puerto Rico with a block grant for nutrition assistance;

 - Created a State option to require job search of applicants as well as participants; and